Update: This offer for The World of Hyatt Credit Card has expired. Learn more about the current offers here.

 To simplify this as much as possible, being able to earn an anniversary free night certificate for $49 per year is a no brainer.
 I’m not otherwise an IHG loyalist, but I’ve consistently gotten outsized value with this perk.
 I’d argue the value of the anniversary free night certificate has recently just gone up in relative terms, as IHG increased the cost of redemptions at their top properties from 60,000 points to 70,000 points per night, and the free night certificate can still be used at those properties.

-This card isn’t subjected to the 5/24 rule, meaning you can get approved even if you’ve opened five or more new card accounts in the past 24 months.
 You also want to open this card as soon as possible, because the longer you wait, the longer until you get your first anniversary night certificate.